i2 Notebook SDK

 Note: A suitable GUID generator is available online at https://www.guidgenerator.com.

-To arrive at the starting point for this tutorial, follow the instructions in the basic plug-in tutorial, up to but not including the section named Add a ribbon command to the plug-in.
+To arrive at the starting point for this tutorial, follow the instructions in the Creating a production-ready plug-in tutorial, up to but not including the section named Add a ribbon command to the plug-in.

 Add a ribbon command

-Starting from the essentially empty plug-in, we'll add a new command to the ribbon that will eventually change the color of nodes that contain vehicle records to the colors of those vehicles.
+Using the plug-in infrastructure created for us, we'll add a new command to the ribbon that will eventually change the color of nodes that contain vehicle records to the colors of those vehicles.

 const colorVehicleNodes = api.commands.createCommand({